nadirhamid/asterisk-audiofork/README.md

 ```

-the main purpose of this app is to quickly offload audio streams to another script or app -- allowing the implementor to add higher level integrations to the audio processing.
+the main purpose of this app is to quickly offload audio streams to another script or app -- allowing implementors to add higher levels of audio processing to their dialplan.

 # how to install